 -Things to Do in Shrewsbury, Shropshire-

 Shrewsbury is Shropshire’s premier town, there’s no doubt about that, and with a rich history stretching back to at least 901, there are plenty of things to do in Shrewsbury to keep you occupied.
-Shrewsbury is supposedly famous for its wool industry, which is what led to the town flourishing in the 13th century, but closer to the modern day, Shrewsbury was also the birthplace of one of Britain’s greatest scientists – Charles Darwin.
+Shrewsbury is supposedly famous for its wool industry, which led to the town flourishing in the 13th century, but closer to the modern day, Shrewsbury was also the birthplace of one of Britain’s most outstanding scientists – Charles Darwin.
 You can even catch a glimpse of him (in bronze, obviously) outside Shrewsbury Library, where his statue proudly sits.
-After all, he wrote the book On the Origin of the Species, which changed the way humans thought about the world.
+After all, he wrote On the Origin of the Species, which changed how humans thought about the world.

 Anyway, back to Shrewsbury!
 It’s a cracking town with loads of things to do, so read on to discover the very best things to do in Shrewsbury to make the most of your visit!
 And if you’re looking for other places to visit in Shropshire, read our post about Ironbridge, Ludlow and Bridgnorth – three other fantastic towns to see in this beautiful county.